kevinhainline/JADESView/README.md

 ```
 etc etc. This allows the program to find the individual mosaic images for the thumbnails.
 The `EAZY_files` and `BEAGLE_files` point to the folders that contain the EAZY and BEAGLE
 output plots from the above linked repository.
+Note that the current version will allow
+the user to change the canvaswidth (default: 2000 pixels), and hopefully everything will
+scale so that you can use the code on smaller monitors.

 The program will produce output files that may be useful.
 The first is a fits file with
 objects flagged (currently there are three flags, bad data, bad fit, and high-redshift object,